PlakarLabs/plakar/cmd/plakar/subcommands/man/docs/sync.md

 &gt;0

-> General failure occurred, such as an invalid repository path, snapshot ID mismatch, or network error.
+> General failure occurred, such as an invalid repository path, snapshot
+> ID mismatch, or network error.

 # SEE ALSO

 plakar(1)

-macOS 15.0 - November 3, 2024
+OpenBSD 7.6 - November 12, 2024